 My ‘immune regime’

-- A diet that is almost identical to the ‘top 10’ shown above.
+- A diet that includes, in abundance, all of the ‘top 10’ shown above.
 It has a bucket load of polyphenols and almost nothing that is high GI.
-Curry powder features regularly.

 - Vitamin D